 \section{Introduction}

-The transition from a normal to superconducting state is known to occur continuously, and it is driven by dynamic fluctuations of the modulus and phase of the superconducting order parameter~\cite{Skocpol1975}.
-These so-called conventional superconducting (SC) fluctuations manifest themselves in various macroscopic properties~\cite{Varlamov2018} and, most importantly, in DC resistance (R), although their dynamics is averaged over time and sample volume.
-In resistance measurements, fluctuations of the modulus of the superconducting order parameter cause excess conductivity at temperatures above a critical temperature, $T_\mathrm{c}$,~\cite{Aslamasov1968,Maki1968}, and its phase fluctuations lead to a non-zero resistance below $T_\mathrm{c}$~\cite{Bezryadin2000, Lau2001, Arutyunov2008, Murphy2013, Semenov2016, Semenov2019,TinkhamBook,Konig2021}.
-As a result, the resistive transition (RT) to the superconducting state is broadened over the width of fluctuation region.
+It is well established that the transition from the normal state to the superconducting state occurs gradually, and is driven by dynamic fluctuations in the modulus and phase of the superconducting order parameter~\cite{Skocpol1975}.
+These so-called superconducting fluctuations manifest themselves in various macroscopic properties~\cite{Varlamov2018} and, most importantly, in DC resistance ($R$).
+Although the dynamics of these fluctuations are averaged over time and sample volume in resistance measurements, fluctuations in the order parameter modulus result in excess conductivity at temperatures above the critical temperature ($T_\mathrm{c}$)~\cite{Aslamasov1968, Maki1968}, while the phase fluctuations lead to a non-zero resistance below $T_\mathrm{c}$~\cite{TinkhamBook,Konig2021}.
+As a result, the superconducting resistive transition (RT) is broadened due to these fluctuations.

-In general, theories describing conventional SC fluctuations consider the case of homogeneous superconductors.
-However, many studies of structurally homogeneous superconductors reveal an additional broadening of RT, in contrast to that expected due to SC fluctuations~\cite{Larkinlate2005, Benfatto2009, Caprara2011, Xi2016, Gajar2019}.
-In addition, the acceptable agreement with the experiment is observed mainly for thin films with high normal-state resistance \cite{Larkinlate2005}.
-The observation of a broader RT in homogeneous superconductors is usually considered as the effect of mesoscopic inhomogeneities, associated with the inhomogeneous spatial distribution of the order parameter~\cite{Sacepe2008, Chand2012, Noat2013,Hortensius2013, Lemarie2013, Carbillet2016, Venditti2019, Carbillet2020, Faeth2021} and the local superfluid stiffness~\cite{Benfatto2009, Benfatto2008, Mondal2011, Venditti2019}.
-It is usually well captured assuming that the resistive transition can be mapped onto a random-resistor network problem, which is treated by the so-called effective medium theory (EMT)~\cite{Caprara2011}.
-This model considers the transport through an inhomogeneous background, irrespective of its microscopic origin.
+In general, theories that describe conventional superconducting (SC) fluctuations assume the case of homogeneous superconductors.
+However, many studies on structurally homogeneous superconductors have revealed an additional broadening of RT, in contrast to what would be expected due to SC fluctuations~\cite{Larkinlate2005, Benfatto2009, Caprara2011}.
+Additionally, a satisfactory agreement with experimental data was observed primarily for thin films with a high resistance in the normal state~\cite{Larkinlate2005}.
+The observation of a broader RT in homogeneous superconductors is typically attributed to mesoscopic inhomogeneities, which can be related to either a spatial distribution of the order parameter~\cite{Sacepe2008, Hortensius2013, Venditti2019}, or the local superfluid stiffness~\cite{Benfatto2009, Mondal2011, Venditti2019}.
+In such cases, the resistive transition can be well described by a random-resistor network model, which is based on the so-called effective medium theory (EMT)~\cite{Caprara2011}.
+This model accounts for the transport through an inhomogeneous background, regardless of its microscopic origin.